top of page

 sourcing images

 Choosing good quality, appropriate photographic images that add value to your product, promotion or communication can make a major difference to the impact and creative result.
 Similarly, using poor quality, badly composed or inappropriate images can send all the wrong messages.
-In many cases, budget constraints mean there is no room to get specific photos taken, but as an alternative, GND can often source royalty-free images (at a once-off low cost) for many projects.
-Many of the samples shown elsewhere in this website feature such images.
+In many cases, cost constraints mean there is no budget to get specific photos taken.
+There a few alternative approaches depending the project and available image sources:

 Alternatively, GND is happy to provide clients with website addresses so they can search and choose their own, subject to them fitting the technical requirements for image size, resolution etc. There are literally millions of them out there – finding the right ones is the trick!